-This post is dedicated to my sister who’s thinking of opening up a wall in her home.
-Even though I love her house just the way it is, if she’s determined to do it she might as well know what she’s getting herself into, right?
+This post is for to my sister who’s thinking of removing an interior wall in her home.
+Even though I love her house just the way it is, if she wants to do it she might as well know what she’s getting herself into, right?

 For us, removing an interior wall was the best investment in time and effort we’ve ever undertaken.
 Because our house faces north and there are no windows in the front of the house, our dining room was dark and uninviting.
 Opening up the shared wall to our family room let in a flood of southern light and has changed the whole flow, look and feel of our main level.

 However, it’s not as easy as just knocking through to the other side.
-There are things to consider such as whether the wall is load bearing, how to transition the flooring where the wall is removed and whether there are there any utilities such as plumbing or electricity in the wall cavity that may have to be moved.
+There are things to consider such as whether the wall is load bearing, how to transition the flooring where the wall is missing and whether there are there any utilities such as plumbing or electricity in the wall cavity that may have to be moved.
 Most importantly, if you don’t know whether a wall is load bearing or not, call in a professional.
-Don’t be tempted to mess around with a wall that could potentially be holding up your second story!
-Bryan Baeumler has some good insight on load bearing walls in this video clip:
+Don’t mess around with a wall that could potentially be holding up your second story!

-If you’re able to, it helps to open up to the studs on either side of the opening so you won’t have to add additional studs to finish it off.
+If you’re able to, it helps to open up to the studs on either side of the opening.
+Then you won’t have to add additional studs to finish it off.

-Before you start, don’t forget to don a mask, safety goggles and gloves.
+Don’t forget to don a mask, safety goggles and gloves.
 This is messy, dusty work so don’t overlook these safety precautions:) Speaking of dusty, cover up any furniture pieces you’re not able to move to another room.
-Have a wet/dry vac on hand to vacuum up any debris as you go to keep the work site as clean as possible (or you’ll just trek the dust through the rest of the house).
+Have a wet/dry vac on hand to vacuum up any debris.
+If you clean as you go, you’ll minimize trekking the dust through the rest of the house.

-First remove the baseboard on either side of the wall (you’ll be using it again to trim out once you’re done).
+First remove the baseboard on either side of the wall.
+You’ll be using it again to trim out once you’re done.
 Hubs used a stud finder to determine where the studs were.
-It’s helpful to mark the opening with painters tape so you can clearly see where you’re cutting, but we used pencil to draw out the opening on the wall.
+It’s helpful to mark the opening with painters tape.
+That way, you can clearly see where you’re cutting, but we used pencil to draw out the opening on the wall.

-We worked on one side of the wall at a time and used brute force to break off the drywall in sections (it’s actually not very hard once the perimeter is cut).
+We worked on one side of the wall at a time.
+When necessary, we used brute force to break off the drywall in sections (it’s actually not very hard once the perimeter is cut).
 We pulled the drywall off the studs as we went.

-Once the first side was done, hubs drilled through the corners to the other side so we could accurately transfer our cutting lines.
+Once the first side was done, Hubs drilled through the corners to the other side so we could accurately transfer our cutting lines.
 He cut through the drywall on the other side with the utility knife as he did before.
-I couldn’t wait to kick through the lower parts of the wall, which was way more fun than just pulling it off!
+I couldn’t wait to kick through the lower parts of the wall.
+It was way more fun than just pulling it off!
 There’s a reason that demo day is a favourite among many HGTV personalities!

 Once the drywall is removed, you can start pulling out the studs within the opening.

-Once the studs are removed, you can cut the bottom plate through to the floor and the top plate against the ceiling and remove those too if you are taking the opening full height.
-As you’ll see later we were going to be installing sliding doors (designed by me and built by hubs and a friend).
+Once the studs are gone, you can cut the bottom plate through to the floor.
+Also cut the top plate against the ceiling and remove if you are taking the opening full height.
+As you’ll see later we’re installing sliding doors (designed by me and built by Hubs and a friend).

-I’ve had the crow bar shown below since I renovated my first house and it’s an absolute must for any renovation (I can almost hear my sister asking me to borrow it now!)
+I’ve had the crow bar shown below since I renovated my first house.
+It’s an absolute must for any renovation (I can almost hear my sister asking me to borrow it now)!
 It will help pull the bottom plate away from the floor.

 We painted our previously red walls with a colour called ‘muslin’ from Benjamin Moore; it’s a lot easier on the eyes!
 Hubs then mocked up my vision for our sliding doors in cardboard so we could visualize how it would look.
 You’ll see more about those in our next post!

-We replaced the carpeting with hardwood floors, installed the sliding doors and, as you’ll see in the final reveal, we also replaced our light fixture.
+We replaced the carpeting with hardwood floors.
+In addition we installed the sliding doors and, as you’ll see in the final reveal, replaced our light fixture.

 Here’s how our dining room looked before we took down the wall…